pirapira/bamboo/doc/semantics.md

 }
 ```

-When this souce code is compiled and deployed, we get a program whose state consists of a persistent state and no pending execution states.
+When this source code is compiled and deployed, we get a program whose state consists of a persistent state and no pending execution states.
 The initial persistent state is `A()`.
 The initial `killed` flag is `false`.

 When the world calls the program, the program might return, leaving the persistent state `B()`; intuitively, that's the meaning of `return then become B()`.
 Otherwise, there is a possibility that the program fails, leaving the persistent state as `A()` (this possibility comes from EVM's out-of-gas).

 When the world again calls the program, the program might return, leaving the persistent state `C()`; intuitively, that's the meaning of `return then become C()`.
 Otherwise, there is a possibility that the prorgram fails, leaving the persistent state as `B()` (this possibility comes from EVM's out-of-gas).

-When the world again calls the program, the program might destroy itself.
+When the world calls the program again, the program might destroy itself.
 This is described in `selfdestruct(this)`.
 The form `selfdestruct(.)` takes one argument, which specifies the account where the remaining ETH balance goes.
 The keyword `this` represents the Ethereum account where the program is deployed.
 Bamboo inherits EVM's special behavior when the program's own address is specified as the receiver of the remaining balance.
 In that case, the remaining balance disappears.
 After selfdestruction, the program's state contains the `killed` flag `true`.
 Again, there is a possibility that the program fails, leaving the persistent state as `C()` and the `killed` flag `false` (this possibility comes from EVM's out-of-gas).

 ### What happens after selfdestruction

 After the program destroys itself, if the world calls the program, the program simply returns the empty data given enough gas.
-The program might fail if there are no enough gas.
+The program might fail if there is not enough gas.
 (TODO: make sure the compiler realizes this behavior.
 Issue [#170](https://github.com/pirapira/bamboo/issues/170).)

 ### What happens if the selfdestruction is reverted?

-People familiar with EVM semantics might ask what happens when the state changes are reverted.
+People familiar with EVM semantics might ask what happens when state changes are reverted.
 The Bamboo semantics do not see the state reversion.
 From a history in the EVM, you can pick up unreverted executions, and the Bamboo semantics can run there.

 (TODO: maybe I should not mention the possibilites that the program fails because of out-of-gas in EVM?)